habedi/PracticalMachineLearning/README.md

 * [Graphsim](https://github.com/caesar0301/graphsim): A graph similarity extension libraries for NetworkX
 * [Textract](https://github.com/deanmalmgren/textract): A general text extraction tool from many file formats
 * [Sacred](https://github.com/IDSIA/sacred): Sacred is a Python library to make an ML workflow easier to reproduce and manage for you!
-* [TextDistance](https://github.com/life4/textdistance): TextDistance is a Python library for calculating and comparing the distance between two or more sequences of arbitrary alphabet (e.g., words, DNA sequences), it has got over 30 distance algorithms to use
+* [TextDistance](https://github.com/life4/textdistance): TextDistance is a Python library for calculating and comparing the distance between two or more sequences of an arbitrary alphabet (e.g., words, DNA sequences), it has got over 30 distance algorithms to use
-* [Py_stringmathcing](https://github.com/anhaidgroup/py_stringmatching): Py_stringmathcing is a Python library consisting of a comprehensive set of string tokenizers (such as alphabetical tokenizers, whitespace tokenizers) and also string similarity measures (e.g., edit distance, Jaccard distance)
+* [Py_stringmathcing](https://github.com/anhaidgroup/py_stringmatching): Py_stringmathcing is a Python library consisting of a comprehensive set of string tokenisers (such as alphabetical tokenisers, whitespace tokenisers) and also string similarity measures (e.g., edit distance, Jaccard distance)
 * [JGraph](http://patrickfuller.github.io/jgraph/): JGraph is a WebGL graph drawing library for Python
 * [Kedro](https://github.com/quantumblacklabs/kedro): A Python library and also tool to manage your data analysis workflow in your projects
 * [PySAL](https://pysal.org/): PySAL is a Python package for geolocation-based data analysis
 * [k-Shape](https://github.com/johnpaparrizos/kshape): This is a Python implementation of the k-Shape clustering algorithm for clustering the time series data
 * [Pyforest](https://github.com/8080labs/pyforest): You could use Pyforest to import all Python data science-related library lazily as you need them in your code
-* [ETE Toolkit](http://etetoolkit.org/): ETE Toolkit is a Python toolbox for visualizing and analysis of tree format data
+* [ETE Toolkit](http://etetoolkit.org/): ETE Toolkit is a Python toolbox for visualising and analysis of tree format data
-* [Whoosh](https://bitbucket.org/mchaput/whoosh/wiki/Home): Whoosh is a full-text indexing and search library for Python
+* [Whoosh](https://bitbucket.org/mchaput/whoosh/wiki/Home): Whoosh is a full-text indexing and search the library for Python
-* [Geoplot](https://residentmario.github.io/geoplot/index.html): Geoplot is a Python visualization library for geospatial plotting of geo-locational records
+* [Geoplot](https://residentmario.github.io/geoplot/index.html): Geoplot is a Python visualisation library for geospatial plotting of geo-locational records
 * [GeoPandas](http://geopandas.org/): GeoPandas is a high-level library with an API similar to Pandas that makes working with geospatial datasets in Python mush easier
 * [Edward](http://edwardlib.org/): "A library for probabilistic modelling, inference, and criticism" - its website
-* [HyperTools](https://github.com/ContextLab/hypertools): A Python library for high-dimensional data visualization and analysis
+* [HyperTools](https://github.com/ContextLab/hypertools): A Python library for high-dimensional data visualisation and analysis
 * [TextRank](https://github.com/summanlp/textrank): TextRank algorithm implementation for Python 3
 * [pymorton](https://github.com/trevorprater/pymorton): A Python package for ordinal hashing of multidimensional points into a one-dimensional ordering
-* [PySS3](https://github.com/sergioburdisso/pyss3): A Python package implementing SS3 text classifier with visualizations tools for explainable artificial intelligence (XAI)
+* [PySS3](https://github.com/sergioburdisso/pyss3): A Python package implementing SS3 text classifier with visualisations tools for explainable artificial intelligence (XAI)
 * [Lpproj](https://github.com/jakevdp/lpproj): A Python implementation of Locality Preserving Projections (LPP) with Scikit-Learn compatible API
-* [Multi-Rake](https://github.com/vgrabovets/multi_rake): Multilingual rapid automatic keyword extraction (Multi-RAKE) is a Python library for automatic text summarization and keyword extraction of text in many different languages
+* [Multi-Rake](https://github.com/vgrabovets/multi_rake): Multilingual rapid automatic keyword extraction (Multi-RAKE) is a Python library for automatic text summarisation and keyword extraction of text in many different languages
 * [PyCarets](https://github.com/pycaret/pycaret)